 Rays vs Tigers Odds, Spread, and Total

-The Tampa Bay Rays look to bounce back from their Game 1 loss to the Detroit Tigers.
-The Rays are 49-42 and sit third in the AL East.
-In Game…
+The Tampa Bay Rays look to avoid being swept by the Detroit Tigers.
+The Rays are 49-43 and third in the AL East.
+They currently hold the second wild card…

-The Tampa Bay Rays look to bounce back from their Game 1 loss to the Detroit Tigers.
+The Tampa Bay Rays look to avoid being swept by the Detroit Tigers.

-The Rays are 49-42 and sit third in the AL East.
-In Game 1, Tampa managed just one run on five hits and committed one error.
-The top and bottom of the order contributed some hits, but the middle of the lineup managed only a walk.
-The pitching staff recorded 10 strikeouts, but walks and home runs proved to be the difference.
-Tampa will look for a bounce-back performance from its big hitters.
+The Rays are 49-43 and third in the AL East.
+They currently hold the second wild card spot.
+Tampa lost Game 1, 5-1, and Game 2, 4-2.
+The offense just hasn't done enough in this series.
+In Game 2, the Rays led 2-0 and outhit the Tigers 8-4, but still lost.
+Most of the Tampa lineup recorded at least one hit, but the team went just 1-for-8 with runners in scoring position.

-The Tigers are 58-34 and lead the AL Central.
-In Game 1, Detroit scored five runs on nine hits.
-The offense produced throughout the game, highlighted by three home runs.
-Designated hitter Colt Keith led the way with three hits, two runs scored, and a home run.
-All nine batters reached base at least once, and the bullpen allowed just one hit and one walk.
+The Tigers are 59-34 and first in the AL Central.
+In Game 1, Detroit scattered runs throughout the game, and in Game 2, they found a way to win despite collecting only four hits.
+The home run has been the difference-maker in this series, with Detroit hitting five.
+Colt Keith led the way on offense with two hits and three RBIs, including the game-winning home run.

 Spread